Hamilton takes pole at British Grand Prix

 "Storming job, Lewis, storming job," the Mercedes team said over the radio as Hamilton crossed the line.

-Fans, many waving British flags and holding signs in support of the home drivers, were on their feet cheering in a great homecoming for the 2008 F1 champion who made his name at McLaren but angered many of his supporters by switching to Mercedes this season.
+Fans, many waving British flags and holding signs in support of the home drivers, were on their feet cheering in a great homecoming for the former F1 champion who made his name at McLaren but angered many of his supporters by switching to Mercedes this season.
 Critics predicted Hamilton would fail and McLaren's Jenson Button would fill his shoes.
-Instead, Hamilton has outperformed his countryman, earning three podiums compared to none for Button.
+Instead, Hamilton has outperformed his rival, earning three podiums compared to none for Button.

 "It feels incredible to be on pole, just like it did back in 2007," said Hamilton, who won the race here in 2008 on the way to the overall title.